 Scooters and bikes usually have very similar batteries and motors, in terms of power and capacity as scooters.

-Therefore, the cost of charging an electric bike will be similar to the cost of charging a scooter.
+Therefore, the cost of charging an electric bike will be similar to the cost of charging a scooter, and both will be practically free to ride.

-Both electric bikes and electric scooters are good for the environment (and their analog counterparts, for that matter).
+Both electric bikes and electric scooters are good for the environment (and their analog counterparts are even better, for that matter).
 Both are at the spearhead of the battle for saving the planet.

 Cities that adopt policies that are friendly towards electric rideables often see a reduction in greenhouse gas emissions.